||"dawnbreak in the west"|

 But that doesn’t mean that Kobad imagined he could preach Zarathustra unto all the world – at least, not right away.
 Gil provides other sources on what Kobad sent westward in the meantime, to Aniran.

 One source Gil brings is Ibn Sa‘id’s Nashwat al-tarab.
 This claimed that Kobad had ordered Harith al-Kindi king of the Hira to evangelise “zindiqism” across Arabia, from Najd to the Tihama.
 Gil backs this up from Ibn Rusteh apud Kister, Arabica 15 (1968), 144f, that some Quraysh had accepted “the zandaq”.
 In Yathrib the Banu ‘Amr b ‘Awf at the city gate named their headquarters “Kobad” (it later became “Quba’”).
-We have no evidence that the Arabs had received the Aryo-Turanian Scripture, even in the syncretic form Elisha had received in the quasi-Iranian Armenia.
+I do find some additional evidence for Manichaean holdouts in Umayyad-controlled Syria and Iraq.
+By contrast we lack evidence that the Arabs had received the Aryo-Turanian Scripture, even in the syncretic form Elisha had received in the quasi-Iranian Armenia.
 It is reasonable to concede that the next best thing – for a Sasanian seeking to unite the Semites against Christianity – was the gospel of Mani.
 Its pacifism was a problem but at least pacifists wouldn’t get in the shah’s way.

 So Tabari might carry a real memory of Arab tradition: that the Arabian hinterlands circa 500 AD suffered a Manichaean phase, and that Kobad had sponsored this.
 If so then Khusro and the Greeks independently noticed the Manichaean revival in the Semitic territories along their frontier.
 They further agreed in disliking Kobad’s policies (differing over which policies perhaps).
 For their independent purposes, each side agreed to denounce the late shah as an apostate and/or heretic, himself.